 Fall in love for the lagoon of the 7 shades of blue in Bacalar

-Bacalar is one of my favorite spot in the Riviera Maya and when you get there you will understand why.
+Bacalar is one of my favorite spots in the Riviera Maya and when you get there you will understand why.
 The spectacular lagoon will enchant you with its multiple shades of blues and turquoises.

 Hike the Peña de Bernal (Bernal Peak) – Queretaro